Norfolk State Men's Basketball Camps

 He graduated from South Carolina State University in 1997 with a degree in business marketing.
 While there, he was a member of the Bulldogs’ MEAC Championship team in 1996 that also shared the regular season title at 14-2.

-Perry earned his degree in business management from Norfolk State in 2010.
+Fairley received his bachelor’s degree in journalism from Norfolk State in December of 2017.